 The hardest thing was managing the pain and getting over the mental barrier when you get off your bike; when everything hurts, you’re hungry and exhausted, but you know that after two hours of sleep you’ve got to get up and do the same thing again.

-“The scale of it becomes apparent”, said Cass.
+“The scale of it becomes apparent,” says Cass.
 “Everything before halfway feels like uphill, and you need the mental resilience to carry on going when everything is hurting.
 It’s hard to down liquids and food, and you’re getting back on the bike in the dark and cold.”

 What got them through that feeling of hitting a wall was each other; the sense of camaraderie and all doing it as a team.

 “We face adversity well together.
-Often when one was crashing, the other two would still be smiling, joking, and chatting away said Emily.
+Often when one was crashing, the other two would still be smiling, joking, and chatting away,” says Emily.

-Saoirse echoed this: “Because we’ve done trips together, we know each other’s signals.
+Saoirse echoes this: “Because we’ve done trips together, we know each other’s signals.
 It’s a lot easier to project on other people than to reflect on yourself.
 I thought, ‘you guys are incredible’.

 “When the weather was bad, it would have been very easy to be miserable, but when you saw someone else was down it made you more upbeat because you wanted to lift them.”